Frequently Asked Questions

 Does my student have to do marching band?

-A student must march in order to receive PE credit.
+No, but a student must march in order to receive PE credit.
 Students who take a music course but do not march will not receive PE credits.
-Students who do not march do not travel with the ensemble and tend to feel left out.

 How much does band cost?